 This poster describes a computational model that is accurate enough to be useful in testing the effects of potential hearing aid processing schemes on the neural representation of speech.
 The added feature of level-independent frequency glides in the impulse response of AN fibers into the Bruce et al. model gives more realistic AN responses for the vowel stimuli.
 The realization of BF shift in the impaired cochlea or at high intensities in the normal cochlea in this model helps to describe the loss of synchrony from the second formant to the first at high intensities or in the impaired cochlea.
-However, the impaired model still shows overestimated synchrony to F2 in the BF region around F2.
-Also, only AN fibers with high spontaneous rates have been cosidered here.

 The parameters of the Boltzmann function in the control path shows a significant effect on the behaviour of compression which is partly responsible for the loss of synchrony from F2 to F1 at high intensities.
-We are still working on this new model to be able to more accurately predict the amount of synchrony loss by F2 in the normal and impaired cases.
-For this, we need to adjust the parameters of the Boltzmann function and also the BM chirp filter.

-One important feature that is not addressed is the component 1/component 2 transition.
-A change in AN responses occurs at high levels that is characterized by an abrupt shift of 180° in the phase of the response over a few dB.
-Usually C2 responses are poorly tuned.
-In acoustically traumatized cats, C1 responses are significantly attenuated while C2 responses are robust and resistant to trauma.
-These additions to the model should further improve its accuracy and utility as a means of developing and testing potential hearing-aid speech processing schemes for sensorineural hearing loss.
+To describe one of the most important high-level effects, the C1/C2 transition, a C2 filter is implemented in parallel with the primary BM filter (C1 filter), and two different IHC transduction functions are utilized.
+Note that the C2 filter has the same frequency response as the C1 filter at high levels or with full OHC impairement-this is not a "tail filter" as utilized in some other cochlear models.
+The nonlinear transduction function following the C1 filter exhibits saturation and is sensitive to impairment, whereas the inverting transduction function following the C2 filter does not saturate and is insensitive to impairment.
+This implementation is in agreement with Kiang's (1990) twofactor cancellation hypothesis that C1 is sensitive and operating at low levels and C2 is insensitive and shifted in phase by 180° relative to C1.
+The growth of C2 is such that it is significantly smaller than C1 at low levels and becomes significantly larger than C1 at high levels.
+The phase transition and rate dip reflects the cancellation of the two components where they are approximately equal in amplitude.
+These additions to the previous model improve its accuracy and utility as a means of developing and testing potential hearing-aid speech processing schemes for sensorineural hearing loss.